huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 library(dplyr)
 ```

+### How do I reset my user state in RStudio?

+When you [restart your workbench from scratch](/working-in-your-lab/workbench/faq/#how-can-i-restart-my-workbench-environment-and-start-from-scratch), your RStudio user state might still be preserved.
+[Click here](https://support.rstudio.com/hc/en-us/articles/218730228-Resetting-a-user-s-state-on-RStudio-Workbench-RStudio-Server) to read the RStudio support pages about how you can manually remove your user state.

 ## Terminal

+### Can I use the terminal from my workbench?

+Yes.
 You can find the workbench terminal in main view of applications under the section: Other.

 ![other_apps_terminal.png](./images/other_apps_terminal.png)

+### When do I need to use the terminal?

-Terminal can be used to manage [Conda packages](/working-in-your-lab/analytical-tools/conda/), monitor resources (htop), or to handle other tasks.
+Terminal can be handy when it comes to manage [Conda packages](/working-in-your-lab/analytical-tools/conda/), monitor resources (htop), or to handle other tasks.

+## Troubleshooting

+### I am unable to log in to my workbench applications?

+If you were previously able to access your workbench applications, for example RStudio, and then the access suddenly stopped, one quick approach to get things back up could be to restart your workbench environment.
+[Click here](/working-in-your-lab/workbench/faq/#how-can-i-restart-my-workbench-environment-and-start-from-scratch) to learn how to restart.
+[Contact us](/contact) if you need further assitance.